 I discovered Ryan Holiday a number of years ago, when I came across a post of his: “Read to Lead: How to Digest Books Above Your ‘Level.'”
 It was one of those I liked so much, I printed it and passed it along to some of my kids.
 I have since started following Holiday on one platform or another, and bought his book The Obstacle is the Way for Luke.
-Last week, I started reading this manual on meeting challenges as the stoics (specifically, Marcus Aurelius) did.
+Last week, I started reading this manual on meeting challenges as the Stoic philosophers (specifically, Marcus Aurelius) did.
 I just finished chapter five, “Practice Objectivity,” and have to say that it, by itself, is worth the price of admission.
 Here are some excerpts:

 The phrase “This happened and it is bad” is actually two impressions.
 The first—”This happened”—is objective.
 The second—”it is bad”—is subjective. …